 - Pateron integration (your audience can support you with one off fees and monthly pledges).

-- App for iOS and Android (although this is a well optimised version of your podcast website for mobile device that looks like an app, so don’t get over excited on this front just yet).
+- App for iOS and Android (although this is a well optimized version of your podcast website for mobile device that looks like an app, so don’t get over excited on this front just yet).

 One of the biggest changes since initial review in 2018.
 Now the host moved to 3 different plans.
 From $15 on th ebasic plan to $85/month on the growth plan.
 Offers 14 day free trial of the service (no credit card required).